cisco-open/modelsmith/docs/configure-modelsmith-on-vm.md

 - **PORT**: The port number where the backend server listens. (default = 3000)
 - **MACHINE_LEARNING_CORE_PATH**: The path to the modelsmith python project directory on the VM.
 It needs to be an absolute path from the $HOME.
 - **CONDA_SH_PATH**: Path to the Conda environment script on the VM.
 It needs to be an absolute path from the $HOME.
 - **HUGGING_FACE_ACCESS_TOKEN**: This token is necessary for authenticating and accessing Hugging Face's model repositories.
-To obtain the token, please check at the bottom of this readme, in the FAQ.
+To obtain the token, please check: [FAQ](configure-faq.md).

 - **CONNECTION_TYPE**: Set to `VM` to indicate the project is configured to use virtual machines for model training.